gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 is not influenced by the experimenters' choices of measurement directions.

-Given these three assumptions — realism, locality, statistical independence —
+Given these three assumptions, realism, locality, statistical independence,
 Bell derived an inequality
 that any LHV theory must satisfy.

 ---

 ## III.
-Bell's Inequality — The Derivation
+Bell's Inequality: The Derivation

 Consider three measurement directions
 $$\hat{a}$$, $$\hat{b}$$, $$\hat{c}$$.